Term Assistant Professor of Languages

 Position Details:

-This position is located on the Troth Yeddha' campus University of Alaska Fairbanks (UAF) campus in Fairbanks.
-This is a full-time, exempt faculty, tenure track position complete with both a competitive salary and full employee benefits package.
-UA provides a generous compensation package that includes retirement options, annual leave, 12 paid holidays per year, tuition waivers for employees and family members, and affordable medical, dental and vision care coverage.
-The university offers an attractive work environment and strong competitive benefits and this position is represented by United Academics-AAUP/AFT (UNAC, ********************************* New hires will be offered a competitive salary based on education and experience.
+This position is located at the UAF Community and Technical College in Fairbanks.
+This is a full-time, 9-month, term faculty position complete with both a competitive salary and full employee benefits package.
+UA provides a generous compensation package that includes retirement options, annual leave/faculty time off, 12 paid holidays per year, tuition waivers for employees and family members, and affordable medical, dental and vision care coverage.
+Faculty salaries are based on a variety of factors, including education and experience.

 *To be eligible for this position, applicants must be legally authorized to work in the United States without restriction.
 Applicants who now or may in the future require visa sponsorship to work in the United States are not eligible.